in0finite/ArmyOfSteelDocs/README.md

 # Download

-Download it from [here](https://drive.google.com/open?id=1B90sMQ98IYy4cztwy0BZIFLuyTTb1Q57).
-Currently, there is only linux version available, but I'll be adding version for windows very soon.
+Download it from [here](https://drive.google.com/open?id=122-geaZkHoP28YGVCwLHRDr-5M2D4YWu).
+It is available for linux and windows.

 # Gameplay video